-The GAA is required to assess the ongoing value for money for 'Relevant Policyholders' delivered by 'Relevant Schemes', in accordance with the Personal Pension Schemes (Independent Governance Committees) Instrument 2015.
+The GAA's role is to protect members' interests.
+As part of this, the GAA is required to assess the ongoing value for money for 'Relevant Policyholders' delivered by 'Relevant Schemes', in accordance with the Personal Pension Schemes (Independent Governance Committees) Instrument 2015.